-- 100% of DPT graduates from 2013-2015 who passed the National Physical Therapists Examination (NPTE) reported employment within one year after licensure.
+- 100% of our graduates from classes 2013, 2014 and 2015 who passed the NPTE reported employment within one year after licensure.

 "The mission of PT professional education is to graduate knowledgeable, service-oriented, self-assured, adaptable, reflective practitioners who, by virtue of critical and integrative thinking, lifelong learning, and ethical values, render independent judgments concerning *patient/client needs that are supported by evidence; promote the health of the patient/client; and enhance the professional, contextual, and collaborative foundations of physical therapist practice.
 These practitioners contribute to society and the profession through practice, teaching, administration, and the discovery and application of new knowledge obtained from physical therapy experiences of sufficient breadth and depth to allow for the acquisition and application of essential knowledge, skills, and behaviors consistent with the practice of contemporary physical therapy.
 Learning experiences are provided under the guidance and supervision of competent faculty, in both the classroom and the clinic."

 1. be an autonomous Doctor of Physical Therapy who use best practices in a safe, ethical and legal manner.